Verifying your site with Google Search Console

 - Copy the meta code that pops up:

-- Leave the Google Search Console open, then open the Ecwid control panel → Website page in a new browser tab.
+- Leave the Google Search Console open, then open the Ecwid admin → Website page in a new browser tab.

 - Scroll down to the Header meta tags and site verification section, click Add Code and paste your meta tag there.